-Travel Request Form - Non-SCC Funds
+Travel Request Form (TRF) - Non-SCC Funded

 If a club is traveling using club fundraised money, they must still complete a non-SCC funded trip request found on IM Leagues.
-This form is due 15 business days before travel.
+This form is due at least fifteen (15) business days before travel.

-Travel Packet
+Travel Packets

-Whenever a club is traveling, a travel packet will be created and available in the club's mailbox 2 days before traveling.
+Whenever a club is traveling, a travel packet will be created and available in the club's mailbox at least two (2) business days before traveling.
 The travel packet will include: